Did You Know?

 - Continuing care into 2015?
 The Continuity of Care period allows you to adjust your new Health Plan & Providers.

 - How long is the Continuity of Care period?
 It is 90 days.
 Your services will continue through March 31, 2015, or until your Managed Care Provider updates your care plan or contacts you.
+For those with Health Options (Highmark) it has been extended through the end of April.

 - Not satisfied with your new Managed Care provider?
 You have until March 31st to make changes by calling the Health Benefits Manager at 800-996-9969